 'Surface space is high on everyone’s wish lists at the moment, says Claire Birkbeck, kitchen designer at Neptune Bath.
 ‘More customers are asking for islands to be incorporated into their kitchen design – somewhere they can cook, eat, work and gather.’

-‘A freestanding island is perfect for a kitchen when you have less room to play with.
+‘A freestanding island is perfect for a small kitchen when you have less room to play with.
 And also for creating a more practical and versatile space, as they can be moved into your desired position,’ Claire adds.

 1. Add colour with a painted kitchen island